elpop/ga_cli/README.md

             ga_cli.pl -remove issuer='your issuer'

-            The issuer name must have a exact match to procced (Case sensitive)
+            The issuer name must have a exact match to proceed (Case sensitive)

     -clear or -c
             Delete the key ring, works with -import, -add or -export